Sunlenca® (lenacapavir)

 Study design and demographics

-CAPELLA (NCT04150068) is an ongoing, phase 2/3, double-blinded, PBOcontrolled clinical study designed to evaluate LEN as add-on therapy to a failing regimen in HTE PWH with multidrug resistance.
+CAPELLA (NCT04150068) is an ongoing, phase 2/3, double-blind, PBOcontrolled clinical study designed to evaluate LEN as add-on therapy to a failing regimen in HTE PWH with multidrug resistance.
 According to the change in the HIV-1 RNA level between the screening and cohort selection visits, participants were enrolled in either the randomized or non-randomized cohorts.
 Participants in the randomized cohort were assigned to receive oral LEN or PBO in a 2:1 ratio for 14 days, in addition to continuing their failing regimen.
-The non-randomized cohort started LEN (2-week oral initiation then SUBQ) with an OBR (Figure 1).
-Both cohorts are part of the maintenance phase evaluating the safety and efficacy of SUBQ LEN administered every 6 months in combination with an OBR.10,11
+The non-randomized cohort started LEN (2-week oral initiation then SUBQ) with an OBR

 Figure 1